-We recognize that the Atkins Court did not adopt a particular criteria for determining whether a defendant is mentally retarded; the Court instead left to the states "the task of developing appropriate ways to enforce the constitutional restriction" Atkins, 536 U.S. at 317.
+We recognize that the Atkins Court did not adopt a particular criterion for determining whether a defendant is mentally retarded; the Court instead left to the states "the task of developing appropriate ways to enforce the constitutional restriction" Atkins, 536 U.S. at 317.
 We also acknowledge that at the time Moore filed his petition, neither the Texas legislature nor the TCCA had developed a precise means of determining whether a criminal defendant qualifies for Atkins relief.

-The Atkins Court, however, did reference the AAMR's criteria and noted that most already-existing statutory definitions of mental retardation "conform to the clinical definitions " Id. at 317 n.22.
+The Atkins Court, however, did reference the AAMR's criteria and noted that most already-existing statutory definitions of mental retardation "conform to the clinical definitions \ldots " Id. at 317 n.22.
 In addition, in Ex Parte Briseno, 135 S.W.
 3d 1, 7 (Tex.
 Crim.
 App.
 2004), the court stated that even before it officially adopted the AAMR's criteria in the Atkins context, it had "previously employed" that definition in analyzing allegations of retardation relative to claims made under Penry v.
 Lynaugh, 492 U.S. 302 (1989).
 Accordingly, it is fair to conclude that even for habeas petitions filed pre-Briseno, a petitioner has not adequately presented the substance of his Atkins claim to the TCCA unless he has, at the very least, (1) outlined either the AAMR criteria or the substantially equivalent § 591-.003(13) definition of mental retardation and (2) either alleged why he satisfies each criterion or asserted reasons why he is currently incapable of presenting any evidence on a particular prong.

 Moore's state court petition is more akin to the type of conclusional allegation that we found insufficient to support exhaustion on an ineffective assistance of counsel claim in Kunkle v.
 Dretke, 352 F.3d 980 (5th Cir.
 2003), than it is to the robust claim of mental retardation presented to the state by the petitioner in Morris.
 Moore's Atkins claim is therefore defaulted under 28 U.S.C. § 2254(b)(1)(A).
-Because that finding alone requires the dismissal of the petition, it is unnecessary for us to consider the remaining arguments advanced by the state.